 A study from University of Michigan showed that people who regularly offered to help others had a significantly lower risk of dying over the next five years, as compared with those who did not consistently offer assistance to others.
 It also looked into the benefits of those who received help and interestingly enough found that only those who practiced kindness saw a reduction of death risk, which further solidifies the benefits of being kind!

 Well, there you have it folks.
 Being kind to others actually has some pretty extraordinary benefits—and it doesn’t have to be an over the top display or effort.
 It can simply be complimenting a coworker or inviting your new neighbor over for dinner.
-So, get out there and show the world some love on World Kindness Day and every other day while you’re at it.
+So, get out there and show the world some love on National Random Acts of Kindness Day and every other day while you’re at it.